 In addition to NEPA and Presidential EOs, there are several other federal laws that affect how public and agency outreach should be conducted for NEPA projects.
-DOT&PF must meet these requirements and should consider them when developing the PIP.
+DOT&PF must meet these requirements and should consider them when developing the Public Involvement Plan (PIP).

-Title 49 CFR, Subtitle A, Part 24, the Uniform Relocation Assistance and Real Property Acquisition Policies Act (Uniform Act)
+The Uniform Relocation Assistance and Real Property Acquisition Policies Act